Best Cheap Techwear Items and Brands in 2019

 However, most techwear enthusiasts opt for comfort and style over function.

 - Techwear accessories - Accessories are usually bags, pouches, and belts and are often overlooked.
 A techwear bag is usually waterproof or comes with a removable waterproof hardshell.
+Check out my top backpack recommendations if you're looking for some ideas.

 When you choose your items, consider your level of activity and the elements you'll be facing.